saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 >	The XML parsers in iText before 5.5.12 and 7.x before 7.0.3 do not disable external entities, which might allow remote attackers to conduct XML external entity (XXE) attacks via a crafted PDF.

 <b>Crafted PDF</b>... cool, this involves some kind of tweak to a PDF file.
-Some dorks here and there and ran out to a [Github repo](https://github.com/jakabakos/CVE-2017-9096-iText-XXE) with working steps to exploit this CVE.
+Some dorks here and there I ran into a [Github repo](https://github.com/jakabakos/CVE-2017-9096-iText-XXE) with working steps to exploit this CVE.

 Followed every step, inserted an XXE code: